mvs-develop/dev.bitshares.works/docs/intro/environments.rst

 What would you like to know more about DNA Blockchain?
 DNA Core is the DNA blockchain implementation and command-line interface.
 If you are interested to know about DNA blockchain background, history, and features, please visit `how.dna.works <http://dev-doc.readthedocs.io/en/latest/#>`_ to read more information.

-If yo do not have a DNA account yet, you can use DNA UI wallet (`wallet.bitshares.org <https://wallet.bitshares.org>`_ ) or download a `Light Client Wallet <https://bitshares.org/download>`_  to create your DNA account.
+If yo do not have a DNA account yet, you can use DNA UI wallet (`wallet.mvsdna.info <https://wallet.mvsdna.info>`_ ) or download a `Light Client Wallet <https://mvsdna.info/download>`_  to create your DNA account.
 Here is the latest `DNA-UI – Release <https://github.com/mvs-org/dna-ui/releases>`_ information.

 If your interests are trying and learning DNA features, you might want to use DNA TestNet to experience them.
 If you are a developer who is interested to contribute to the DNA Core team, you could download a developer branch and learn more about DNA-Core current Project might be a good start.
 Select an appropriate branch when you install DNA-Core.